What degree do you need?

 What is the CPA Exam?

 The CPA Exam is the national standard test everyone must pass to obtain a CPA license.
 There are four parts to the exam.
 Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
-Each section is taken separately, typically, you must pass all parts of the CPA exam within an 18-month period.
-Due to the COVID-19 pandemic, many states are extending the 18-month window as testing centers have been closed.
+Each section is taken separately, and you must pass all parts of the CPA exam within a 30-month period, beginning upon passage of the first Exam.

 The National Association of State Boards of Accountancy (NASBA) is the administering body for the CPA Exam.
 A first time application must be completed by applicants who have never applied to sit for the exam in Utah or who have previously applied and were denied as ineligible or incomplete.